 - In Battle Fantasia's story mode, continuing after defeat will start you with a full level on your MP bar.
 This continues up to level 3, after which you are given infinite MP.

-- The campaign mode of Dissidia: Final Fantasy is set up almost like a board game: You move your character's piece around the various boards, expending 1 Destiny Point per move, interacting with Mooks, bosses, treasures, and the like.
-Destiny Points are depleted, though some boards give you opportunities to recover some, and are linked to bonuses for clearing the board and for Story Points, the overall score at the end of the board.
-Story Points are awarded based on the percentage of the character's remaining HP (90% health is worth 90 points), number of engagements (10 points per) and number of remaining Destiny Points (again, 10 per) and penalized based on number of retries (minus ten per) and a Destiny Point total in the negative numbers (again, minus ten per).
-The final boards of the game's final story mode have neither Destiny Points nor Story Points, meaning that the player can challenge the Final SNK Boss as many times as they need to in order to finally win without great penalty.
+- The campaign mode of Dissidia: Final Fantasy is set up almost like a board game.
+You move your character's piece around the various boards, expending one Destiny Point per move, interacting with Mooks, bosses, treasures, and the like.
+Story Points are the overall score at the end of the board, and are lost when the player loses a match or spends more Destiny Points than they have.
+The final boards of the game's final story mode have neither Destiny Points nor Story Points, meaning that the player can challenge the Final SNK Boss as many times as they need to without penalty.
 Nice of them.

 - The The King of Fighters series, starting with KOF 98 allowed you to continue with a slight advantage upon losing (such as reducing the enemy's health to 1/3 its normal length or starting you off with a full Super Meter)... though that's little help against the final boss.